Astrobr/astroblog.github.io/source/_posts/RLSummary3.md

 where $L_j$ is the length of the interaction (interaction between agent and environment).

-In the article *Summarize of Reinforcement Learning 2* I introduced the *iterative solution* of value function, which is
+In the article *Summary of Reinforcement Learning 2* I introduced the *iterative solution* of value function, which is

 $V_t(s)=\Bbb E_\pi[R_{t+1}+\gamma V_\pi (s_{t+1})|s_t=s]$